Sareth Oun peeled a rambutan and dropped the skin on a plastic bag next to discarded peanut shells.

-With no permanent trashcans in sight, the pile would likely grow throughout the day.
-Whether it would made its way into a garbage truck that evening was another matter.
+With no permanent trashcans in sight, the pile was bound to grow.
+Whether it made its way into a garbage truck that evening was another matter.

-Less than a week after Prime Minister Hun Sen asked city dwellers to stop littering because wayward trash was clogging Phnom Penh’s newly rebuilt drainage system and causing floods, vendors at two markets in the capital said they had little choice but to toss trash on the ground and clean up what remained later.
+Less than a week after Prime Minister Hun Sen asked city dwellers to stop littering because wayward trash was clogging Phnom Penh’s newly rebuilt drainage system and causing floods, market vendors in the capital said they had little choice but to toss trash on the ground and clean up what remained later.

-Most vendors spoken to yesterday said they prefer the current system of trash collection and weren’t sure what could be done to better control litter.
+Most vendors spoken to this week said they prefer the current system of trash collection and weren’t sure what could be done to better control litter.
 None were aware of Mr Hun Sen’s request for residents to stop littering.

-“The neighboring sellers throw litter and fruit waste into the floods during the rain,” Ms Sophing said, hesitating as she spoke.
-“The sellers throw it into the water only when it rains; when it doesn’t rain, they don’t throw.”
+“The sellers throw it into the water only when it rains; when it doesn’t rain, they don’t throw,” she said.

-Nuon Sameth, Phnom Penh municipal deputy governor, was not available yesterday.
+Nuon Sameth and Pa Socheat Vong, Phnom Penh municipal deputy governors, were not available to comment.

-Seng Chamroeun, vice-chairman of Cintri, which manages the city’s waste removal, said yesterday that he was in Germany and too busy to comment.
+Seng Chamroeun, vice-chairman of Cintri, which manages the city’s waste removal, said Monday that he was in Germany and too busy to comment and was unreachable yesterday.